 Moore told scientists that they could experience the phenomenon by jumping in the air at the precise moment the alignment occurred.
 If they do so, he promised, they would experience a strange floating sensation.

 Astronomers have long been aware that there would be an alignment of the planets on that date, when Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune and Pluto would be on the same side of the Sun, within an arc 95 degrees wide.
 But now the effect could be expected as the gravitational effect of the other planets on the Earth’s crust is maximum even at their closest approach.

-January 4th 2014 will be a popular day for crazy stunts going on youtube.
+November 4th 2014 will be a popular day for crazy stunts going on YouTube.
 Do you have any ideas for stunts?

 Twitter hashtag #ZeroGDay

 “Zero Gravity Day” is merely a resurgence of an April Fool’s joke that dates back to 1976 by Sir Patrick Moore.
 Moore was an English amateur astronomer who rose to prominence as a writer and talk show host on the subject.

 On April 1, 1976 Moore told radio listeners that at exactly 9:47am, Pluto and Jupiter would be in alignment, creating reduced gravity on earth at the moment the smaller planet passed behind the larger one.
 Moore told the audience that anyone who jumped at this time would briefly float in the air.
 Hundreds of listeners called in after the “event” to describe how they did in fact float at the given time.